 All homeowners having replacement windows and door installations fitted after 1st April 2002 are required to have a Building Regulation Compliance Certificate for their completed works.
 It is important that you can produce a Building Regulation Compliance Certificate to show that installation complied with the building regulations at the time the work was carried out.
 If the installation does not comply with building regulations, the work will not be legal and you could be prosecuted and fined up to £5000.

 Yes, providing it is replacing a window in your roof of exactly the same size.
-If it’s a different size or if you’re installing a brand new window in your roof, you will need planning permission from your local authority.
+If it’s a different size or if you are installing a brand new window in your roof, you may need planning permission from your local authority.